scorpido74/azure-docs.nl-nl/articles/role-based-access-control/tutorial-custom-role-powershell.md

 ---
-title: 'Zelfstudie: Een aangepaste rol maken voor Azure-resources met Azure PowerShell | Microsoft Docs'
+title: Tutorial - Create a custom role for Azure resources using Azure PowerShell
-description: Lees hier hoe u een aangepaste rol maakt voor Azure-resources met Azure PowerShell.
+description: Get started creating a custom role for Azure resources using Azure PowerShell in this tutorial.
 services: active-directory
 documentationCenter: ''
 author: rolyon